TritonDataCenter/rfd/rfd/0005/README.md

     registered for, and fetches resource information from VMAPI via HTTP for each of the buffered change feed items received via websocket.

- 4. VMAPI simultaneously writes to its Moray bucket and sends change feed items to TCNS via websocket.
-TCNS fetches information about the changed resource(s) from VMAPI via HTTP.
+ 4. VMAPI simultaneously writes to its existing Moray bucket and its change feed Moray bucket.

+ 5. VMAPI's publisher module polls its change feed Moray bucket for entries.
+    When entries are found it sends them to TCNS via websocket and deletes entries from its change feed Moray bucket that are older than the maximum age setting.
+It is important to note that the publisher module does not care if the entry was successfully received by the TCNS listener.

 ### Failure scenarios